OpenLiberty/ci.ant/README.md

 ## Build

-Use Maven 2.x or 3.x to build the Ant tasks.
+Use Maven 3.x to build the Ant tasks.

 * `mvn install` : builds the Ant tasks.
 * `mvn install -Poffline-its -DwlpInstallDir=<liberty_install_directory>` : builds the Ant tasks and runs the integration tests by providing an existing installation.
 * `mvn install -Ponline-its -DwlpVersion=<liberty_version> -DwlpLicense=<liberty_license_code>` : builds the Ant tasks and runs the integration tests by downloading a new server.
   * Liberty versions and their respective link to the license code can be found in the [index.yml](http://public.dhe.ibm.com/ibmdl/export/pub/software/websphere/wasdev/downloads/wlp/index.yml) file.
 You can obtain the license code by reading the current license and looking for the D/N: <license code> line.

+### Java Support

+The Ant tasks are tested with Long-Term-Support (LTS) releases of Java.
+The Ant tasks, as of release 1.9.11, are supported on Java 8, 11 and 17.
+Prior to this version, the Ant tasks are supported on Java 8 and 11.

 ## Configuration